cjcodeproj/medialibrary/README.md

 ## Executables/Demos

-Thre are five demonstration proof of concept executables in the library.
+Thre are eight demonstration proof of concept executables in the library.

 ```
 media.tools.movies.list